indico/indico-user-docs/user_guide/meetings.md

 Now, you will be asked to define your first Block.
 Type in the title of your first block, in our case “morning”, and then the start time and duration, 1 hour, starting from 11am, for example.

 **Click on Save** to create your first block.
 This is your first BLOCK inside your first SESSION.

 ![](/assets/block-in-session.png)

 Now we want to create another block, inside the same session.
 To do this, click on “Add new”, and then “session block”.

-You can see here that we could create a new session altogether, or simply create a new block to our existing session.
+We can create a new session altogether, or simply create a new block to our existing session.

 Click on your session under “Add another block to”, in order to create the new block.

 Select a title for your second block, such as “afternoon” and then choose its start time and duration, for example, 1 hour, starting from 2 pm.

 **Click on save** to return to your timetable.